 - Multiple product filter options (filter by product category and tags)

 - Batch sync

-- View product sync log for detecting failed syncs and to troubleshoot
+- View product sync log for detecting failed syncs and troubleshooting

 You can refer to the article How to Install a Free Plugin to learn about the installation process of the plugin.
-On installation two menu’s added as shown in the image below.
-The first image shows the product sync menu and the second one shows the product feed menu.
+On installation WebToffee Product Feed menu is added as shown in the image below.

 - Use this reference to view the product fields that will be synchronized via this plugin.